Last Updated Dec. 31, 2024

-While scanning code for secrets is one important way to scan for secrets, the reality is that secrets sprawl far and wide beyond code repositories, so it’s important to have an approach that can find secrets across some of the places they most commonly end up.
+While scanning code for secrets is one important way to scan for secrets, the reality is that various secret types sprawl far beyond coding contexts, so it’s important to have an approach that can find secrets across some of the places they most commonly end up.
 Consider the following scenarios, do any of them apply to your organization?
-If so, these scenarios can be addressed with a secret scanning approach.
+If so, these scenarios can be addressed with secret scanning efforts, which we'll address later.

 - CSVs of password manager exports stored in Google Drive.